-They are often made when a child has been placed in the care of a family member or a close friend due to their parents no longer being able to care for them.
+These Orders are often made when a child has been placed in the care of a family member or a close friend because their parents are no longer able to care for them.

-For a child this means that the ties with parents and family are not broken and this can be very positive for them as they grow up knowing their family.
+For a child, this means that the ties with their parents and family are not broken.
+It can be very positive for them because they grow up knowing their family.

-Special Guardianship Orders can be made in existing proceedings such as at the conclusion of care proceedings if the court decides this is the best option for a child’s long-term care.
-It is also possible to make a private application, however it is important that the Local Authority are given three months’ notice of this.
+Special Guardianship Orders can be made in existing proceedings, such as at the conclusion of care proceedings if the court decides this is the best option for a child’s long-term care.
+It is also possible to make a private application, however, it is important that the local authority is given three months’ notice.

-It is a big decision to care for another child and you should never feel under pressure to do this as it is important to take the time to consider what is not only best for the child/ children but also you and your family.
+It is a big decision to care for another child and you should never feel under pressure to do this.
+It is important to take the time to consider what is not only best for the child/ children but also you and your family.

-If the child is a family member then we understand this will make the decision making process even harder and that this is likely to be a very emotional time for you as you do not want to let your family down or the child whose other options may be long-term foster care or adoption.
+If the child is a family member, we understand this will make the decision-making process harder.
+This is likely to be an emotional time for you because you do not want to let your family down or the child whose other options may be long-term foster care or adoption.

-It is important to get independent legal advice to make sure you are making the right choice and we are here to help.
+It is important to get independent legal advice to ensure you are making the right choice.

 How long does a Special Guardianship Order last?

-Special Guardianship orders are designed to provide long-term permanence and stability for a child/ children.
-These orders are until a child is 18 years old.
+Special Guardianship orders are designed to provide long-term permanence and stability for a child/children.
+These orders last until a child is 18 years old.

-What Support will you get as Special Guardian?
+What support will I get as a Special Guardian?

-You will have access to the Kinship Support Service Team within Children's Services via a helpline which is open during the week.
+You will have access to the Kinship Support Service Team within Children's Services.
+They have a helpline that is open during the week.

-Support offered is not always financial and instead the Local Authority may offer counselling, therapy or respite care as well as support around contact between the child and their parents.
+Support is not always financial.
+The local authority may offer counselling, therapy or respite care, as well as support around contact between the child and their parents.

 Carers who are Special Guardians have the same right to benefits and tax credits as parents.